2 resident doctors of Safdarjung Hospital test positive for COVID-19: Sources

 Both of them showed symptoms of COVID-19 and their test results came out positive two days ago.
-They are now undergoing treatment at the isolation ward of the Safdarjung hospital.
-"All the doctors and staff who had come in contact with them have been tested.
-So far, none of the contacts has tested positive for coronavirus infection," they said, adding all of them have been asked to monitor their health.
+They are now undergoing treatment at the isolation ward of Safdarjung Hospital.
+According to the sources, "All the doctors and staff who had come in contact with them have been tested and so far nobody else has tested positive for coronavirus infection."
+At Sardar Patel Hospital and Delhi State Cancer Institute (DSCI) too, a doctor each has tested positive for the coronavirus infection, the sources said.

+The DSCI has been shut for a day to disinfect the premises, an official said.
+The number of coronavirus cases in Delhi climbed to 152 on Wednesday.

-According to the Union health ministry, 1,637 COVID-19 cases have been reported in the country so far, out of which 38 people have died..
+As many as 1,637 cases of COVID-19 have been reported in India so far and 38 people have died due to it, according to the Union Health Ministry..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)